apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 Maven 4 introduces several upgrades and improvements (see ["What's new in Maven 4?"](/whatsnewinmaven4.html)).
 Some of them are backwards compatible or optional, but some require changes of your build environment or Maven project.
-This page offers help for the migration to Maven 4.
+This page offers help for users who want to build their projects with Maven 4.

 In short, the general suggestion for the migration is to do it in three steps: